Playing blackjack online vs. brick and mortar: Are there differences?

 Used to playing blackjack in person?
-Five things to know about betting online.
+Here are five things to know about betting online, compared to at brick-and-mortar casino

 But what’s the difference in gambling online versus playing in a real casino?
 Here's some advice and five key things to know about your quest for 21 at the online tables.